BobbyRafael31/Maxy-Hackathon-Workfrom/README.md

 # Workform API

-API for workfrom hackathon cases.
+API for workfrom hackathon case.

 ## How to Run Backend